MorielHarush/morielharush.github.io/_posts/2026-02-23-trusted-by-default-dangerous-by-design.md

 Except, often, they haven't.

-During recent research, I found OS Command Injection vulnerabilities in the **developer tooling** of two separate open-source projects — not in the products themselves, but in the scripts and examples that ship alongside them.
+During recent research, I found OS Command Injection vulnerabilities in the **developer tooling** of two separate open-source projects.
+Not in the products themselves, but in the scripts and examples that ship alongside them.
 The kind of code that developers copy, adapt, and run in their own pipelines without a second thought.

-This post is about that blind spot — and why it might be the most underrated attack surface in the modern software supply chain.
+This post is about that blind spot, and why it might be the most underrated attack surface in the modern software supply chain.

 ---